Ashok0/EnderalVREssentials/README.md

 * Supersampling can be done via in-game Supersampling and Contrast Adaptive Sharpening (CAS) via The Sharper Eye mod.
 For optimal image fidelity and performance, in-game Supersampling should always disabled.
 CAS should always be enabled via The Sharper Eye mod.
 * If using The Sharper Eye mod for supersampling, pressing the HOME key with Enderal VR active on your Windows desktop will open the built-in Reshade UI.
 Here you can adjust the parameters for CAS, Contrast, Brightness, and Color Saturation.
 Default settings should be optimal for VR.
 * In addition to improving visuals with The Sharper Eye mod, you can continue to supersample Enderal VR through SteamVR, Oculus Tray Tool, or Virtual Desktop.
     * If playing wired with an HTC/Valve/HP headset, increase your SteamVR resolution above 100% to the maximum resolution your GPU can handle.
-If playing wired on an Oculus headset, increase your supersampling as high as your GPU can handle via Oculus Tray Tool.
-If playing wirelessly on the Quest 2 in Virtual Desktop, lock your SteamVR resolution at 100% and set your Virtual Desktop video settings to Low/Medium/High based on your GPU.
+    * If playing wired on an Oculus headset, increase your supersampling as high as your GPU can handle via Oculus Tray Tool.
+    * If playing wirelessly on the Quest 2 in Virtual Desktop, lock your SteamVR resolution at 100% and set your Virtual Desktop video settings to Low/Medium/High based on your GPU.
 For optimal Virtual Desktop performance, set your Streaming settings to 60fps @ 80Mbps bitrate with Sliced Encoding enabled.

 ## Game capture:
 * If you want to take screenshots or record footage while in VR, use [OBS Studio](https://obsproject.com) with the [OBS OpenVR Input Plugin v1.5](https://github.com/baffler/OBS-OpenVR-Input-Plugin/releases/tag/v1.5).
-This will allow you to capture the game in widescreen at a higher resolution than what is possible whne capturing the game from either the Virtual Desktop or SteamVR mirror window.
+This will allow you to capture the game in widescreen at a higher resolution than what can be achieved when capturing the game from either the Virtual Desktop or SteamVR mirror window.

 ## Language Packs:
 Enderal SE supports language packs which allow the game to be played in Chinese, French, German, Italian, Japanese, Korean, Russian, and Spanish.
 You can download the packs here:  https://www.nexusmods.com/enderalspecialedition/mods/1?tab=files.
 Install the language pack with Mod Organizer 2 and install it with a unique name i.e. "Enderal SE - German Language Pack" and place it underneath "Enderal SE" and "Enderal SE - Update" in your mod loadout.
 Finally, edit the following line "sLanguage=ENGLISH" with the preferred language in the following three files: